The Design Blogs Our Editors Are Reading Right Now

 Athena Calderone, EyeSwoon

-You know Athena as the entertaining and chef extraordinaire behind the hit cookbook, Cook Beautiful, but the blogger has her roots in design.
-The decor section of her ever-popular blog is chock full of style inspiration and interior projects you’ll be pinning for days.
+You know Athena as the entertaining and chef extraordinaire behind the hit cookbook Cook Beautiful, but the blogger has her roots in design.
+The decor section of her ever-popular blog is chock full of style inspiration and interior projects that you’ll be pinning for days.

 Ashley Rose, Sugar and Cloth

-As the winner of our Best DIY Blog category, sugar and cloth obviously has an impressive catalogue of every DIY project you could ever think of.
+obviously has an impressive catalogue of DIY projects.
 Seriously, Ashley has ideas on how to make everything from an abstract umbrella to fabric wall art.
 Also, there’s an entire section on her blog dedicated to macarons… which is something we can definitely get behind.

 Ursula Carmona, Homemade by Carmona

 For a down to earth approach to decorating, check out Ursula’s blog.
 The mom of three is an organization pro with tons of tips on how to indulge expensive taste on a budget.
-With tons of household hacks and useful DIYs, this up-and-coming blog is definitely one we have our eye on.
+This up-and-coming blog is definitely one we have our eye on.

 Shavonda Gardner, SG Style

-An expert in both small space living and boho decor, Shavonda shares her signature bold style on her blog—as well as that of a few other similarly-minded design aficionados via home tours.
-She won our editor’s pick category for The Modern Maverick, and we can’t wait to keep up with the decor projects she has planned for the new year.
+An expert in both small space living and boho decor, Shavonda shares her signature style on her blog—as well as that of a few other similarly-minded design aficionados via home tours.
+She won our editor’s pick category for The Modern Maverick, and we can’t wait to keep up with the decor projects she has planned this year.

-And speaking of up and coming, we couldn’t not mention the winner of our Best New Design Blog category!
-Anita actually started her blog on Instagram, only recently expanding her platform into a site that covers both a design blog and styling services.
+And speaking of up-and-coming, we couldn’t not mention the winner of our Best New Design Blog category!
+Anita actually started her blog on Instagram, only recently expanding her platform onto a site that covers both a design blog and styling services.
 Her relatable voice makes her blog fun to read, and her mastery of the ever-trendy boho-California style is seriously aspirational.

 Sarah Gibson, Room for Tuesday